-- The faculty member is principal investigator of the grant/contract. - The research project supported by this grant/contract will not be continued at MSM under a new principal investigator. - The grant/contract support and equipment requested for transfer will be required for research to be conducted by this principal investigator at the new institution. - The equipment requested for transfer was purchased totally with funds provided by the research grant/contract to be transferred, as established by appropriate documentation. - The transfer is in compliance with policies of, and approved by, the grant/contracting agency. - All MSM policies and procedures related to the transfer process are followed and approved prior to transfer. - All financial obligations incurred at MSM under the grant/contract are fully satisfied. - The investigator assumes full financial and physical responsibility for the transfer. - The Office of Sponsored Programs is responsible for approving such transfers.
+- The faculty member is principal investigator of the grant/contract.
+Investigator initiated programs are not usually transferrable. - The research project supported by this grant/contract will not be continued at MSM under a new principal investigator.

+- The grant/contract support and equipment requested for transfer will be required for research to be conducted by this principal investigator at the new institution. - The equipment requested for transfer was purchased totally with funds provided by the research grant/contract to be transferred, as established by appropriate documentation. - The transfer is in compliance with policies of, and approved by, the grant/contracting agency. - All MSM policies and procedures related to the transfer process are followed and approved prior to transfer. - All financial obligations incurred at MSM under the grant/contract are fully satisfied. - The investigator assumes full financial and physical responsibility for the transfer. - The OSRA is responsible for approving such transfers.

+Once the above conditions are satisfied, the funding agency will provide specific instructions.
 The policy on grant transfer is set forth in Appendix XII of the Faculty Bylaws.